akshatspeaking/AC-JS-data-structure/Ex4-assignment-level-2.md

 // your code goes here
 ```

-- Using `console.log` log the value of `user name` key from the user object.
+- Using `console.log` log the value of `username` key from the user object.

 ```js
 // your code goes here